Defense Ministry: Armenians violated ceasefire 87 times

 Baku.
-16 October.
-REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 87 times within a day.
+14 October.
+REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 87 times within a day by using 60 mm mortars.

 Report was told in the press service of Azerbaijani Defense Ministry.

-The ministry reports that Armenian armed forces fired on positions of Azerbaijani units located in Kokhanabi village of Tovuz region from positions located in Chinari village of Berd region of Armenia.

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapqaraqoyunlu, Talysh, villages of Goranboy region, Yusifjanli, Kengerli, Novruzlu, Merzili, Shikhlar, Javahirli, Sarijali, Shuraabad, Garagashli villages of Aghdam region, Horadiz, Gorgan, Garakhanbayli, Ashaghy Seyidahmedli, Ashaghy Abdurrahmanli of Fizuli, Mehdili villages of Jabrail region, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Gulustan villages of Goranboy region, Sarijali, Kengerli, Shuraabad villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbayli villages of Fizuli region, as well as at the unnamed heights of Goranboy, Khojavend, Fuzuli and Jabrail regions.

-Considering the operating conditions of the Azerbaijani Armed Forces, 90 shots fired by Azerbaijani army on Armenian positions.
+Considering the operational conditions, Azerbaijani Armed Forces fired 88 shots on Armenian positions.

 News DepartmentNews Author